jonathanbell/qt-stock-watch/README.md

 ## Is This the Right Portfolio Manager/Monitor for Me?

 Maybe, but, probably not.
-I made some assumptions when making the dashboard:
+I made some assumptions when making this dashboard:

-- The user would want to visulazie thier **main** Questrade account.
+- The user wants to visulazie their **main** Questrade account.
 In the future I may add the ability to switch between accounts.
 Currently, I only have one account - so I'd have to sign up for another one to test that particular functionality.
-- The user would own stocks & the user would own < 30 stocks.
+- The user owns stocks & the user owns < 30 stocks.
 The visual display of > 30 stocks may just look "weird" using QT Stock Watch.
-The chart may not display well if a user owns a lot of differnet stocks.
+The charts may not display well if a user owns a lot of differnet stocks.

 ## TODOs

 1. Add [DataTables](https://datatables.net/) to main dashboard.
 1. Some Google charts are not displaying depending on the stock symbol.
 Fix this.
+1. Heroku(?) or Questrade(?) expire the tokens when you wouldn't expect them to expire.
+Need to find the cause of this as it's a big crux to a well working app.